fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 ### Mod Title: Pathologic 2 - Chono Hun

 This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.
-It's in an incomplete, uncohesive state right now.
+It's in an incomplete state right now.

 The main addition of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.

-Wolves are also thematically impotant, and come up a lot.
+Wolves are also thematically important, and come up a lot.
 Honestly, this is a furry autism mod.

 ### Notes:
 * This mod content should appear if you replace the VirtualMachine and dll files